-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
-(Check one):

-Large accelerated filer Non-accelerated filer Accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public accounting firm that prepared or issued its audit report. \Box If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the financial statements of the registrant included in the filling reflect the correction of an error to previously issued financial statements. \Box Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to $\$240.10D-1(b)$. \square Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes □ No ☒ The aggregate market value of voting stock held by non-affiliates of the registrant on June 30, 2023, based on the closing price of \$8.19 for shares of the registrant's Class A Common Stock as reported by the Nasdaq Stock Market, was approximately \$131.5 million.
-As of March 15, 2024, the Registrant had 51,080,059 shares of Class A common stock, \$0.0001 par value, 0 shares of Class B common stock, \$0.0001 par value, and 70,909,012 shares of Class C common stock, \$0.0001 par value, outstanding.
+Indicate by check mark whether the registrant has submitted submitted pursuant to Rule 405 of Regulation S-T (§232.40 shorter period that the registrant was required to submit such 5 of this chapter) during the preceding 12 months (or for su ıch Indicate by check mark whether the registrant has submitted submitted pursuant to Rule 405 of Regulation S-T (§232.40 shorter period that the registrant was required to submit such 5 of this chapter) during the preceding 12 months (or for su ıch Indicate by check mark whether the registrant is a large accommander reporting company, or an emerging growth company filer," "smaller reporting company," and "emerging growth" y.
+See the definitions of "large accelerated filer," "accelerated Accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate by check mark if period for complying with any new or revised financial acceleration. □ Indicate by check mark whether the registrant has filed a reffectiveness of its internal control over financial reportin 7262(b)) by the registered public accounting firm that prepare g under Section 404(b) of the Sarbanes-Oxley Act (15 U If securities are registered pursuant to Section 12(b) of the the registrant included in the filing reflect the correction of nts of Indicate by check mark whether any of those error corrincentive-based compensation received by any of the region pursuant to $\$240.10D-1(b)$. \square Indicate by check mark whether the registrant is a shell com- pany (as defined in Rule 12b-2 of the Act).
+Yes ☐ No 🗵 The aggregate market value of voting stock held by non-af price of \$8.19 for shares of the registrant's Class A Coapproximately \$131.5 million.
+As of March 15, 2024, the Registrant had 51,080,059 sha Class B common stock, \$0.0001 par value, and 70,909 outstanding. , , ,